 To be considered for the ReCoverCA Homeowner program, you must first take our program survey.
 Once the survey is complete, your situation will be evaluated.

-The survey itself is not an application and does not determine eligibility.
+The survey itself is not an application and does not determine award eligibility.

 Step 1: Start by registering with eGrants for 2017 or 2018 Disasters.

 Step 2: Complete the Disaster Housing Assistance Survey electronically by selecting either the 2017 or 2018 survey below or download a copy of the survey – English (PDF) / Spanish (PDF) complete manually, and mail, fax, or email to HCD.

 Step 3: Survey response is accepted and reviewed.

 Step 4: Survey is placed into the appropriate applicant prioritization tier.

 Step 5: Tiers 1-4 survey respondents are contacted by their assigned case manager to begin the program application process (Note: The program will prioritize and process applications by the applicant prioritization tiers until all program funds are exhausted.)